-19. The TOE requires the following elements in the network environment:

-- Syslog server supporting SSHv2 connections for sending audit logs; - A Management station with a SSHv2 client for remote administration; and - Serial connection client for local administration.
+- 17. The TOE requires the following elements in the network environment: - Syslog server supporting SSHv2 connections for sending audit logs; - Management workstation for local or remote administration, - SSHv2 client for remote administration; and - Serial connection client for local administration.

 1.6.5 Summary of out scope items